rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 -   The account is active and up to date on all billing invoices.
 -   No Cloud Servers on the account run on unsupported operating systems.
--   No Cloud Server images on the account fnr unsupported operating systems.
+-   No Cloud Server images exist on the account for unsupported operating systems.

 A technical account manager can ensure that Managed